alfarvis/ALFA/README.md

 	python ./qt_run.py

 # Tutorials
-To learn more about Alfa, visit our [wiki](https://github.com/Alfarvis/ALFA/wiki)
+To learn more about ALFA, visit our [wiki](https://github.com/Alfarvis/ALFA/wiki)